toast-riot/iOS-Font-Installer/README.md

 # iOS Font Installer

-A minimalist webpage for installing fonts on iOS devices.
+A minimalist webpage for installing fonts on iOS / iPadOS devices.
 Runs entirely client-side.

+**Note: This also works on iPadOS.**

 ### [You can check it out here!](https://toast-riot.github.io/iOS-Font-Installer/)